 His arrangement of an Armenian ancient chant Great Mystery has been included in the Oxford University Press anthology World Carols for Choirs and has been recorded by the BBC Singers.
 Sarkissian's instrumental work Hunting the Hunter was premiered under his own baton at Carnegie Hall in 2012.
 His composition Joyful Light for women’s choir has been performed more than a hundred times around the world.

 Vahram Sarkissian is also active as a lecturer.
-His workshops and presentations on extended vocal techniques are frequently featured at the most prestigious choral festivals and symposia around the world.
+His workshops and presentations on extended vocal techniques are frequently featured at most prestigious choral festivals and symposia around the world.
 Some of his recent lecturing events were at the World Symposium on Choral Music (Barcelona, Spain), ACDA Regional Conference (Pittsburgh, USA), International Festival of Choral Music Europa Cantat (Tallinn, Estonia), World Voice day at Royal College of Music (Stockholm, Sweden), Podium Choral Conference and Festival (Toronto, Canada), among others.

 NOTABLE PERFORMERS